Pre Plaster Home Inspections

 Independent Inspection Before Walls and Ceilings Are Finished

 Before plasterboard (gyprock) is installed and walls are sealed, there’s a critical opportunity to identify hidden issues that can lead to costly repairs later.
-A pre-plaster inspection gives homeowners clarity and confidence that structural framing, fixings, and internal systems have been installed correctly before they are concealed by plaster.
+A pre-plaster inspection gives homeowners clarity and confidence that structural framing, fixings and internal systems have been installed correctly before they are concealed behind plaster.

-We service Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon, and surrounding areas.ccc
+We service Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon and surrounding areas.

 pre plaster inspections melbourne